ronentk/TextLabs/README.md

 # TextLabs
 Adaptation of the [TextWorld](https://github.com/Microsoft/TextWorld) text-based reinforcement learning (RL) environment for materials synthesis procedures analysis.
-This is intended to be a proof-of-concept for "Text2Quest", a new approach to structured information/relation extraction, by which text is interpreted as a game, whose solution by a text-based RL agent is equivalent to the successful extraction of the required information.
+This is intended to become a proof-of-concept for "Text2Quest", a new approach to structured information/relation extraction, by which text is interpreted as a game, whose solution by a text-based RL agent is equivalent to the successful extraction of the required information.

 More formally, the objective is the extraction of an *action graph* $K$ from an unstructured natural language *surface text* $X$.